Waterloo Spur Line: History

-The line became part of the Canadian National Railways (CNR, later simply CN) in 1923 when it took over the bankrupt Grand Trunk Railway, and eventually was known as the Waterloo Spur of the greater CN Guelph Subdivision.
+In 1923, the line became part of the new Canadian National Railways (CNR, later simply CN), formed from the Grand Trunk and several other bankrupt lines.
+Operated as the CNR Waterloo Subdivision, the line ran from Kitchener north to Waterloo and Elmira, and south through Doon and Blair to Galt (west of the Grand River).
+The southern portion generated very little business for the railway, and was usually operated on an as-needed basis.

+Eventually the busier northern portion became the Waterloo Spur of the CN Guelph Subdivision.
 The section from Kitchener to Elmira was purchased by the Regional Municipality of Waterloo in 1995.
 CN continued freight operations on the line until 1998, when they leased the entire subdivision to the Goderich–Exeter Railway (GEXR).
 The GEXR's 20-year lease ran out and control of the Guelph Subdivision returned to CN on 16 November 2018.

 In 1997, a group of locals formed the Waterloo–St. Jacobs Railway to run passenger trains on off-days, and especially on weekends to the St. Jacobs Farmers' Market.
-The company went out of business in 2000 after building a new station at Erb and Caroline Streets in Waterloo, and the operation was purchased by the City of Waterloo.
+The company went out of business in 1999 after building a new station at Erb and Caroline Streets in Waterloo, and the operation was purchased by the City of Waterloo.
 In 2007, the Southern Ontario Locomotive Restoration Society relocated to the region and formed the Waterloo Central Railway running tourist trains on the line between the station and the Market, and later expanded to Elmira.

 Since 2019, a central section of the line has been used for the Ion light rail service between Waterloo Public Square station and Northfield station.
 CN continues to run freight operations on the line, operating at night when the Ion service is closed.

 Almost all of the original line remains active, except for a spur to Elias Weber Bingeman Snider's Pioneer flour mill in what is now Uptown Waterloo, as well as grain silos in downtown St. Jacobs.
 The former St. Jacobs passenger station is now used as the Waterloo Central Railway Museum.